linaelaji/assistX_ELAJI/README.md

 1. Create a private fork of this repository
    - Click "Make a copy" of [this project board](https://github.com/users/jugodfroy/projects/1)
    - Fork the repository and set it as private
-   - Grant access to project reviewers (jugodfroy and YohannZe)
+   - Grant access to project reviewers (jugodfroy, YohannZe, Ashitaka06)
    - Link the copied project board to your private repository

 ### Environment Setup